Chart Color Schemes

 Toongabbie - West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely to affect this region.
+AreaSearch has identified 17 projects that could affect the area.
 Notable ones include Toongabbie Bridge and Wentworth Avenue Upgrade, Metella Road Pavement Reconstruction, 135 Toongabbie Road Indoor Recreation Facility, and Westmead Health Precinct Redevelopment.
-The following list details those expected to be most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.